-Seasonal Affective Disorder, or SAD, is a type of recurrent major depressive disorder in which episodes of depression occur during the same season each year.
+Seasonal affective disorder, or SAD, is a type of recurrent major depressive disorder in which episodes of depression occur during the same season each year.
 This condition is sometimes called the "winter blues," because the most common seasonal pattern is for depressive episodes to appear in the fall or winter and remit in the spring.
-Less commonly, SAD occurs as a summer depression, typically beginning in the late spring or early summer and remitting in the fall.
+Less commonly, SAD can occur as summer depression, typically beginning in the late spring or early summer and remitting in the fall.
 SAD may be related to changes in the amount of daylight a person receives.

-To be diagnosed with SAD, an individual must meet criteria for major depression coinciding with specific seasons for at least two years.
-The individual must experience seasonal depressions much more frequently than any non-seasonal depressions.
+To be diagnosed with SAD, an individual must meet the criteria for major depression coinciding with specific seasons for at least two years.
+The individual must experience seasonal depressions much more frequently than any non-seasonal depression.

 Not everyone with SAD has the same symptoms, but, according to the DSM-5, symptoms commonly associated with the winter blues include the following:

 - Hypersomnia or a tendency to oversleep

 - A change in appetite, especially a craving for sweet or starchy foods